flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetDomainName
-### Represents a domain name that is contained in a simpler, more intuitive URL that can be called.
+> Represents a domain name that is contained in a simpler, more intuitive URL that can be called.<br/>

 #### Input Parameters
 * `domain_name` - _required_